Katerina Maleeva

 Katerina Georgieva Maleeva (Катерина Георгиева Малеева; born 7 May 1969) is a former top 10 Bulgarian tennis player.
 She won eleven singles and two doubles WTA Tour titles.
 Her best position in the WTA rankings was No. 6 in 1990.

 Biography

 Born in Sofia, Maleeva is the second oldest of the three children of Georgi Maleev and Yuliya Berberyan.
 Her mother came from an Armenian family, which found refuge in Bulgaria after the 1896 Armenian massacres in the Ottoman Empire, and was the best Bulgarian tennis player in the 1960s.
 After she retired from professional tennis in the 1970s, Berberyan started a coaching career.
-She was the coach of her three daughters, Katerina, Manuela and Magdalena, each of whom eventually became WTA top 10 players.
+She was the coach of her three daughters, Katerina, Manuela and Magdalena, all of whom eventually became WTA top 10 players.

 Throughout her professional career, Maleeva has won a total of 11 WTA singles titles and two titles in doubles.
 In July 1990, she achieved her career-high ranking of sixth.
 She has a record of 369 singles wins and 210 losses.
 In 1994, she married Georgi Stoimenov, before retiring in 1997.
 The couple have two children and currently live in Sofia.